YuXiang1105/Alien_webpage_flask/README.md

-Hi, welcome my first submission.
-Made with flask and bootstrap
+A web page with flask and bootstrap
-The details below:
-Full name:Yu Xiang Yang Xu
-My teacher: Dr. Giuseppe Trombino

 Before using, follow the next steps:
 1-Install the virtual enviroment with the next commands: